Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Numerical Results

-From \fref{fig:varyingSNR}, we observe the following facts: (i) The standard deviation of the proposed blind estimators is comparable to that of the genie-aided methods that have separate access to~$\bmn$ and $\bms$. (ii) Even though the sample size is small ($D=64$), our estimators are quite accurate with a standard deviation comparable to that of the genie-aided estimators; increasing~$D$ would further reduce the standard deviation of all considered estimators. (iii) As predicted by our theory, the average noise power and SNR are overestimated and the signal power is slightly underestimated.
-At low SNR, the three estimators become exact. (iv) For the considered scenario, the MSE is appreciably underestimated.
-However, the key requirement for adaptive parameter tuning is that the MSE $\estimatedEo$ (which is the function to be minimized) has a similar shape as~$\Eo$.
-As we show next, the MSE estimate still performs well in practice.
+From \fref{fig:varyingSNR}, we observe the following facts: (i) The standard deviation of the proposed blind estimators is comparable to that of the genie-aided methods that have separate access to~$\bmn$ and $\bms$. (ii) Even though the sample size is small ($D=64$), our estimators are quite accurate with a standard deviation comparable to that of the genie-aided estimators; increasing~$D$ would further reduce the standard deviation of all considered estimators. (iii) As predicted by our theory, the average noise power {is} overestimated {while} the signal power {and SNR are} underestimated.
+At low SNR, the three become exact. (iv) For the considered scenario, the {blind MSE estimate has a negative offset.} However, the key requirement for adaptive parameter tuning is that the {estimated} MSE $\estimatedEo$ (which is the function to be minimized) has a similar shape as~$\Eo$ {and thus, for this purpose, we do not clip negative values.} As we show next, the MSE estimate still performs well in practice.

 In comparison with EM, our method provides a less-accurate estimate at higher SNRs, but requires significantly lower complexity.
 The complexity (in terms of the number of real-valued additions, real-valued multiplications, and exponentials) of EM is more than $N(16D+12)+3D$ operations, where~$N$ is the number of EM iterations---the average number of iterations observed in our simulations ranges from $8$ to $28$ depending on the SNR.
-In contrast, our proposed median-based noise estimator has an average complexity of no more than $7.7D+9$ operatoins, when computing the median using quickselect.
+In contrast, our proposed median-based noise estimator has an average complexity of no more than $7.7D+9$ operations, when computing the median using quickselect~\cite{tibshirani09a}.
 Hence, our proposed blind estimator is more than $17\times$ less complex than EM (and avoids the evaluation of complex operations such as exponentials and divisions), which renders our method suitable for (i) low-complexity parameter estimation and (ii) as a potential initializer for EM-based methods---the latter aspect is part of ongoing research.